Azasakhe/Netflix/Sync-of-watched-status-with-Netflix.md

 ### The limitations

-Being an **test feature**, may not always work properly.

-- Currently there is _no integration with the Kodi library_, many code changes are required, so no ETA
+Currently there is _no integration with the Kodi library_, many code changes are required, so no ETA
-- It can rarely happen that the update of watched status fails with a notification on screen (see paragraph _errors_ below)

 ### How it works